sadedil/HorizontalPrivilegeEscalationDemo/README.md

 </tr>
 </table>

-Without login, nobody can access these resources.
-That part will be handled by *.NET*'s Identity middlewares if you configured once.
+Without a login, nobody can access these resources.
+That part will be handled by *.NET*'s Identity middlewares if you configure it once.
 So there is no problem here.

 However, it is easy to make the controller and action method (`/email/{emailId}`) vulnerable to *HPE* for users who are already logged in with their user credentials and have obtained the `access_token`.